The Benefits of Seaweed Are Worth Eating This Slimy Superfood

 You can also count on seaweed for good gut health.
 It’s a solid source of fiber, which is of course important for regular movement of food through the gut, as well as blood sugar balance, Vaca-Flores says.
 The superfood also is key for supporting the growth of good bacteria, a win for your digestive and immune system (much of which exists in your gut).
 “Seaweed can help nurture the growth of good gut bacteria by providing a gut-friendly sugar called sulfated polysaccharides.” says Vaca-Flores.

 Seaweed is also a rich source of many other vitamins and minerals while being low in calories, making it a good nutrient-dense option to add to recipes.
-Sarah recommends eating seaweed daily, or at least as often as possible.
+Greenfield recommends eating seaweed daily, or at least as often as possible.

 Here are six types of seaweed to look for on the shelves of your grocery store.
 Also listed are seaweed’s many benefits and how to prepare it.

 Top 6 Types of Seaweed

 You’re probably most familiar with this type of seaweed since it’s the kind used to wrap sushi rolls.
 In recent years, it’s been sold in small, flavored sheets as a low-calorie snack.
 (Personally, I prefer to buy the larger sheets; it’s cost-effective and requires less plastic packaging.
 Win, win!)

 Indeed, a large sheet of nori contains only five calories but can boast iodine, potassium, magnesium, calcium, iron, zinc, and vitamins A, C, and B12.

 Consider this kelp a digestion miracle worker.
 Kombu contains the alpha-galactosidase enzyme which helps to break down heavy starches in beans.
 For that reason, you can actually cook your dried beans with a piece of kombu in the pot to make them easier to digest.
 (In other words, you’ll be less gassy.)